YoungWu559/youngwu559.github.io/CS559WB7/EulerToys/README.md

 This module is just the EulerToys code.
 It assumes that the CS559 version of THREE and the CS559 Framework and the CS559 workbook style library are all in ../libs.

+A warning... the module (EulerToys) doesn't "run" by itself because it assumes that there is a "libs" folder adjacent to it.

 ### What's here

 + `et1` - the basic Euler Toy, 1 set of Euler Angles